 Few things are more hectic than a project in full swing, and despite all the training and tools in the world, project managers donâ²t have enough hours in the day to deal with it all.
 You have to change tactics.
 Thatâ²s why delegating is such an important skill to learnand it is a skill.

-With so much at risk, we project managers have to be careful to whom we delegate critical tasks.
-Choose the wrong person, and the team could fall apart and the project go down in flames.
+With so much at risk, we project managers have to be careful with whom we delegate critical tasks.
+Choose the wrong person, and the team could fall apart and the project goes down in flames.
 Choose the right person, and the project speeds through with flying colors.

 So how do you find this miracle worker?
 You have to evaluate based on the following:

 Youâ²re looking for more than just technical skills (although that is important).
 Youâ²re looking for skills youâ²d also search for in a project management candidate.
 Organization.
 Communication.
 Leadership.

 This person doesnâ²t have to have the whole basket of skillsjust whatever he needs to do the task required.
 For example, leadership skills are unnecessary if the team member is going to be working on his own.

 Does he have the time to do what needs to be done?
 Weâ²re all busy, true, but the whole point of delegating a task is so that a person with no time to do it (you) can rely on a person who does (your delegate).